BoscoTin/MATH4992-Project/README.md

 ---

 ### Schedule
-This week: Implement Crawler, design math formula on efficiency approach
+This week: Implement Retriever and Ranker, investigate LSI, word movers and variational auto encoder

 ---